 24. Anti-aging of DNA

 Amalaki rasayana is a traditional ayurvedic medicine in the form of amla jam.
 There have already been a handful of animal studies suggesting that it might help reduce DNA damage that occurs during the aging process.

 Recently the first human study was published where healthy volunteers were given either rasayana or a placebo for 45 days.
 Their DNA was analyzed before and after.
 There was no beneficial change in DNA repair activity, but this was the conclusion (25):

 “Intake of Amalaki rasayana by aged individuals showed stable maintenance of DNA strand break repair without toxic effects.”

-25. Periodontal disease of the teeth
+25. Less periodontal disease of the teeth

 A randomized and placebo controlled clinical trial used an oral gel whose active ingredient was 10% amla.
 Both groups also received scaling and root planing.
 After 3 months of treatment, the benefits of Indian gooseberries seemed impressive.
 Compared to the placebo gel, the gooseberry version correlated with better probing pocket depth (PPD), greater clinical attachment level (CAL), and a better modified sulcus bleeding index (mSBI).
 (26)

-26. Cardiovascular disease risk factors
+26. Improved cardiovascular disease risk factors

 Conducted at Ohio State University, a total of 15 overweight/class-1 obese adults participated.
 They were 36 years old on average.
 Each person used a 500 mg dosage of amla powder capsules twice daily for 12 weeks.
 Since it was a small trial there was no placebo group.
 Compared to their baseline, the following were observed after the 12 weeks of treatment (27):